 - Proactive notification of pending warranty expiration for supported servers

 The RMM Agent delivers real-time remote control across distributed networks so a technician can perform maintenance tasks from any location without ever disturbing the end user.
-If a User is requesting support, the Technician can also take remote control of the user’s session and directly assist the user.
+If a User is requesting support, the Technician can also take remote control of the users’ session and directly assist the user.
 To enhance security, Remote Control is configured to be accepted by the end-user.
 To take remote control of a device, the technician clicks a button to request it and the user then sees a prompt to accept or deny the request.
-End-users can contact TPx for assistance on their individual machines but only the designated Customer Point(s) of Contact can authorize service on supported servers or that is outside the scope of standard monthly charges.
+End-users can contact TPx for assistance but only the designated Customer Point(s) of Contact can authorize service that is outside the scope of standard monthly charges.

 TPx provides managed patching of select Microsoft Server and Workstation Operating Systems and Software, as well as approved 3rd party applications.
 Once approved, the individual agent configuration will govern the automated deployment of all missing approved patches based on a mutually agreed upon schedule and reboot selection.
 Generally, workstations are patched daily from 10am to 12pm EST. Servers are patched the 3rd or 4th Wednesday of each month and scheduled off-hours.
 Urgent security patches may be applied immediately based on individual circumstances.

 Patching Policy for Microsoft Windows